yjh0410/yolov2-yolov3_PyTorch/README.md

 - For data augmentation, I copy the augmentation codes from the https://github.com/amdegroot/ssd.pytorch which is a superb project reproducing the SSD.
 If anyone is interested in SSD, just clone it to learn !(Don't forget to star it !)

-My yolo-v2 got 73.0 mAP on VOC2007 test with input resolution 416 image size, lower than origin yolo-v2 that got 76.8% mAP with the same image size.
-This is maybe because that there are two tricks I didn't use:
+My yolo-v2 got 73.4 mAP with 416 input and 75.2 mAP with 608 input on VOC2007 test, lower than origin yolo-v2 that got 76.8% mAP with the same image size.
+This is maybe because that there are two tricks that didn't work:

 1. hi-res classifier